Pumping Pointers: Clearing up Confusion about Milk Expression

 Mentally Prepare: If a mother needs to pump for any reason, there are many ways to pump more efficiently and effectively.
 When pumping, it is important to remember that a mother’s brain is her most powerful milk making organ and it will respond better to her baby than to a machine.
 Because of this, some mothers find it helpful to have their baby close by when they pump, or if that is not possible, a picture, video, or item of baby’s clothing that smells like their infant can be helpful.
 It can also be useful to cover the pump with a blanket and focus on something else while pumping.

 Be Gentle: Another thing to remember is that pumping should not hurt.
-Using lanolin or a food grade oil such as coconut or olive oil while pumping may help the nipple to glide in the flange more easily and prevent discomfort.
+Using lanolin or a food-grade oil such as coconut or olive oil while pumping may help the nipple to glide in the flange more easily and prevent discomfort.
 Moms should also avoid turning the suction up too high.
 If your pump’s suction is too high, it can cause the milk ducts to collapse and decrease your output.
 It’s like trying to suck a thick milkshake through a small straw, it just won’t work!

 Learn Massage Techniques: Lastly, any time a mother can use her hands as well as the pump, she will be able to express more milk.
 Massage and breast compressions also help to increase the fat content of the milk expressed.
-For an awesome video that teaches hands-on pumping technique, moms should check out this link.
+For an awesome video that teaches hands-on pumping techniques, moms should check out this link.

 Who Can Help